ChillCube/.github/ADDONS.md

 ## Card Game Elements
 * [Card Hand](https://github.com/ChillCube/Card_Hand) - a godot addon that lets you create a deck of cards.
 Used for Card2D node
-* [Card Deck](https://github.com/ChillCube/Card_Deck) - a godot addon that lets you create a deck of cards.
-Used for Card2D node
 * [2dCard](https://github.com/ChillCube/2dCard) - A node that can be used to create 2D cards for card games